mmaxtaylor2/Raytheon-Financial-Risk-Model/README.md

 ---

+## Analytical Tooling & Validation
+The analysis combines spreadsheet-based financial modeling with Python-based market validation to ensure conclusions are both internally consistent and externally grounded.

+Google Sheets was used as the primary modeling environment for:
+- Discounted cash flow construction
+- Rate and cost sensitivity analysis
+- Scenario modeling and valuation interpretation

+Python was used to support and validate the analysis by:
+- Pulling historical price and peer data (RTX, LMT, GD, NOC, ITA)
+- Normalizing valuation multiples for cross-company comparison
+- Generating benchmark and sensitivity visuals
+- Cross-checking model conclusions against observed market pricing

+This hybrid workflow mirrors how finance teams use programmatic tools to validate spreadsheet-driven conclusions rather than replacing judgment with automation.

+---

 ## Key Assumptions
 - Interest rates remain structurally higher relative to the prior decade
 - Cost escalation pressure persists across labor and materials